PRODUCT LIABILITY LAWYERS – FIGHTING FOR VICTIMS OF HERNIA MESH COMPLICATIONS

 The product liability lawyers at Tittle & Perlmuter are currently investigating claims that some hernia surgical mesh implants manufactured by Atrium Medical and Johnson & Johnson subsidiary Ethicon are defective and have caused serious injuries to hernia surgery patients.
+We specialize in product liability and personal injury and are the hernia mesh lawyers for you.

 What is a Hernia Mesh?